 Good leaders will always ask the question “what am I currently doing that I should be doing to get more out of my team?” to try to find the way forward.
 Here are some thoughts that you may want to keep in mind when you’re evaluating how effective your leadership is at creating motivated team members:

-1. Strong Leadership.
+Strong Leadership.
 The strength of the leader(s) in any organization provides the number one motivation for people to succeed.
-Leaders who inspire through their actions, behavior and discipline are what we’re looking for here.
+Leaders who inspire through their actions, behavior, and discipline are what we’re looking for here.

-2. Common Goal.
+Common Goal.
 Does your team have one singular goal that unites them?
-A single, important and well communicated goal that benefits everybody creates a focus for everyone’s actions.
+A single, important and well-communicated goal that benefits everybody creates a focus for everyone’s actions.
 It provides the reason WHY they do what they do.

-3. Rules of the Game.
+Rules of the Game.
 Set your expectations on what your team members can or cannot do upfront.
 Communicate them clearly and regularly as often as you can.
-This way, no guess work as far as what is acceptable behavior or not.
+This way, no guesswork as far as what is acceptable behavior or not.

-4. Action Plan.
+Action Plan.
 A strong action plan allows everyone to know WHO is supposed to do WHAT by WHEN.
-It is about accountability and follow through to get the tasks done.
+It is about accountability and follows through to get the tasks done.
 Create new plans every 90 days to keep your team focused.

 How about this quote from the World Cup winning player from Spain, Cesc Fabregas, who unlike at his club side Arsenal where he is captain of and plays virtually every game, was uncertain to play in the World Cup final match: